elektro155/BLUETOOTH-4.0-LOCK-android-application-bachelor-degree-project/README.md

 BLUETOOTH 4.0 LOCK android application - this version is for DFRobot Bluno Module.
 Based on: https://github.com/DFRobot/BlunoBasicDemo.
 Added:
--second activity for saving user settings and name/MAC address of chosen BLE device in shared preferences -automatic connecting to BLE device whose parameters has been saved -added shaking detection that has the same functionality as "open/send" button -changed design
+-second activity for saving user settings and name/MAC address of chosen BLE device in shared preferences -automatic connecting to BLE device whose parameters have been saved -changed design